Rum Balls, No Fuss

 Every December without fail, a tin of rum balls appears on our kitchen bench.
 My mum made them.
 Her mum made them before her.
-And now I make them every Christmas without even thinking about it, the same way you do things that feel like they have always just been part of your life.
+Now I make them every Christmas without even thinking about it, the same way you do things that feel like they have always just been part of your life.

 The key ingredients